NALTP/Rules/README.md

           - (gg) Week 7: HJJAA;
       - (iii) Team colors will alternate RBRBR for each match.
         - (1) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
-      - (iv) Home maps with a "No-kiss" designation will be played with the additional setting FlagCarrier Kissing: Disabled.
     - (c) Game settings:
       - (i) Capture limit set to none;
       - (ii) Time limit set to 10 minutes;